Naho Iguchi took a year off.

-But the artist and former TEDxTokyo director isn’t studying on sabbatical, and she didn’t buy a backpack and round-the-world flight package.
+But the artist and former TEDxTokyo director wasn’t studying on sabbatical, and she didn’t buy a backpack and round-the-world flight package.

-With the financial support of 22 donors, Naho is living without a job or other standard responsibilities for a yearlong experiment in what someone could do if she were free from social constraints.
+With the financial support of 22 donors, Naho lived without a job or other standard responsibilities for a yearlong experiment in what someone could do if he or she were free from social constraints.

 “What could happen if a person completely follows her intuition and five senses when making decisions, without worrying about income or rent or about social expectations—in other words, the sources of fear and anxiety that drive people to stick with the current economic system?”

-Here’s a taste of the answers (and additional questions) she’s found, from her blog:
+Here’s a taste of the answers (and additional questions) she found, from her blog:

 Vision and goal are something that we human make up in order to illustrate our future and motivate us to keep going.
 I strongly agree that there are occasions where vision and goal are highly relevant and powerful to have.
 But, not all the time.